Welcome to my first ever blog traffic update.

 I reached out to a transcription company to interview one of their freelancers.

 I know the power of affiliate income as I have some Amazon stores from which I earn a good side income, which is entirely passive.
-So, investing in this course to learn more about affiliate income strategy was something which I would definitely go for.
+So investing in this course to learn more about affiliate income strategy was something I would definitely go for.

-I will be publishing a review of the course soon in detail.
+I will be publishing a detailed review of the course soon.

-If making money from your blog is your goal, I suggest you should invest in this course.
+If making money from your blog is your goal, I suggest you invest in this course.

 What I learned

-It is a good strategy to promote on different platforms and see which one gets you the most traffic and then work more on that channel.
+It is a good strategy to promote on different platforms to see which one gets you the most traffic, and then work more on that channel.

 Researching and writing posts take up most of my time.
-I do love promoting but what I have learned is automating the promoting part can save a lot of time and can give the best results.
+I do love promoting, but what I have learned is that automating the promoting part can save a lot of time and can give the best results.